Victor-Lopes-Belo/Victor-Lopes-Belo/README.md

 ### My name is Victor Lopes!

 - 🌱 I'm currently updating JAVA and some framework;
-- 🔭 looking for a place to start in the programming world!
+- 🔭 Looking for a place to start in the programming world!
 - ⚡ Curiosity: I love to learn new things;

 ### Tools and Technologies